codemod-com/website/cms/automations/msw-upgrade-recipe.md

   This recipe is a set of codemods that will upgrade your project from using msw v1 to v2.

-  The recipe includes the following codemods: -   [imports](https://github.com/intuita-inc/codemod-registry/tree/main/msw/2/imports) -   [type-args](https://github.com/intuita-inc/codemod-registry/tree/main/msw/2/type-args) -   [request-changes](https://github.com/intuita-inc/codemod-registry/tree/main/msw/2/request-changes) -   [ctx-fetch](https://github.com/intuita-inc/codemod-registry/tree/main/msw/2/ctx-fetch) -   [req-passthrough](https://github.com/intuita-inc/codemod-registry/tree/main/msw/2/req-passthrough) -   [response-usages](https://github.com/intuita-inc/codemod-registry/tree/main/msw/2/response-usages) -   [callback-signature](https://github.com/intuita-inc/codemod-registry/tree/main/msw/2/callback-signature) -   [lifecycle-events-signature](https://github.com/intuita-inc/codemod-registry/tree/main/msw/2/lifecycle-events-signature) -   [print-handler](https://github.com/intuita-inc/codemod-registry/tree/main/msw/2/print-handler)
+  The recipe includes the following codemods:

+  * imports

+  * type-args

+  * request-changes

+  * ctx-fetch

+  * req-passthrough

+  * response-usages

+  * callback-signature

+  * lifecycle-events-signature

+  * print-handler

   ### FNs